Into Windows

 • Privacy

-We have already discussed about creating a manual system restore point as well as system image backup in Windows 10.
-In this guide, we will see how to restore Windows 10 to an earlier date with the help of a previously created restore point.
+We have already discussed creating a manual system restore point as well as system image backup in Windows 10/11.
+In this guide, we will see how to restore Windows 10/11 to an earlier date with the help of a previously created restore point.

-NOTE 2: Programs installed after the creation of selected restore point will be deleted or uninstalled.
+NOTE 2: Programs installed after the creation of a selected restore point will be deleted or uninstalled.

-NOTE 3: Programs updated after the creation of selected restore point will be restored back to the previous version and will not be uninstalled.
+NOTE 3: Programs updated after the creation of a selected restore point will be restored to the previous version and will not be uninstalled.

-Restore Windows 10 to an earlier date step1
+restore Windows 10 to an eariler date pic3

 Step 2: Once System Properties dialog is opened, switch to System Protection tab.